elianamusser/exploration/doc/ErrorHandling.md

 - exceeding a max number of rooms & connections (100?)

 # Requirements
 Robustness will be favored over correctness.
 For robustness:
+- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map.
+- do not close the program until user specifies to

+Other Re
 - input must be in form: [optional spaces] + int + space + int + space + int + [optional spaces]
-- if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map
 - if an error is not encountered, parse the string to add the data to the building
-- do not close the program until user specifies to

 # Error Handling Strategy